bogdannrusu/Tega/README.md

 # For Linux
 $ npm run build:linux
 ```
 # For backend deployment and testing we'll using postman tool
+# For frontend deployment and testing we'll using edge browser
+# For database deployment and testing we'll using MySQL
+# For testing we'll using vitest